USS Alexander Hamilton (SSBN-617): Operational history

 From Holy Loch, Alexander Hamilton conducted her 39th and 40th deterrent patrols.
 She departed Holy Loch in May 1978 for her 41st deterrent patrol and concluded it at Charleston in July 1978.
 She remained there until August 1978 when she got underway for New London.
 She arrived at New London early in September 1978 and, after exchanging crews, embarked upon her 42nd deterrent patrol later that month.
 She ended that patrol at Holy Loch in October 1978.
 Over the next year, she made four patrols from Holy Loch.
 On 31 October 1979, she departed Holy Loch on her 46th deterrent patrol, ending it at Charleston on 7 December 1979.
 Early in January 1980, she departed Charleston on her 47th deterrent patrol.
 She concluded that patrol at Holy Loch on 17 March 1980 and operated from that base for the remainder of 1980.

+On March 3, 1981, The USS Alexander Hamilton (SSBN 617) snagged the nets of the Aquila, a 73-foot fishing vessel from Campbeltown, Scotland, and towed it astern for two miles in the Sound of Jura.
+The crew had to cut $3,200 of gear and the U.S. government reimbursed the cost.
+This event was featured in a Navy Times February 19, 1990 article.

 In May 1982, she left for patrol #56 with the Blue Crew under the command of Captain Marcus V. Friedman and Executive Officer Shaffer.
 In July 1982, the crew was treated to an initiation ceremony into the Realm of the Arctic Circle where first time participants were subsequently issued a "Blue Nose" certificate.
 The Hamilton returned to Holy Loch in late August 1982 and the ship was turned over to the Gold Crew.
-On 19 November 1982 a Change of Command Ceremony was held in Groton, CT for the USS Alexander Hamilton (SSBN 617) (Blue) between Commander Marcus V. Friedman (detaching) and Commander Corwin Guy Mendenhall (relieving).
+On 19 November 1982 a Change of Command Ceremony was held in Groton, CT for the USS Alexander Hamilton (SSBN 617) (Blue) between Commander Marcus V. Friedman (detaching) and Commander Corwin Guy Mendenhall III (relieving).
 Blue Crew patrol #58 started in December 1982 under the command of Captain Mendenhall and concluded in March 1983.
 This patrol included a brief stop in Plymouth, England in March 1983 where the crew was given a chance to visit the city.
 Patrol #60, again staffed by the Blue Crew, departed Holy Loch in June 1983 and returned the following October.
 In January, 1984 the Blue Crew once again departed Holy Loch for patrol #62 and returned in April 1984.